 - You may need a second ITS-F Wedge but it could increase shoe volume.

 - You feel pressure under your 1st metatarsal or bone behind the big toe.

 Most cycling shoes are designed to work with clipless pedals and feature holes drilled in the soles for attaching cleats.
-The cleats engage with the pedals to create a secure connection.
+The bicycle cleats engage with the pedals to create a secure connection.
 Cleats are supplied with your pedals, and they should match the type of cycling shoes, whether road-specific or off-road/multi-use-specific.

-Some cycling shoes are drilled to accept both 3- and 2-hole cleat designs, but most will accept only one or the other.
+Some cycling shoes are drilled to accept both 3- and 2-hole bicycle cleat designs, but most will accept only one or the other.
 Shoes made for use with 2-hole systems cannot be modified to use a 3-hole cleat.
 The 4-hole Speedplay® pedal system can be adapted to fit 3-hole shoe styles.
 There are a few shoe brands/specific models drilled with 4-hole Speedplay-specific bolt pattern.